amatasek/open-app/README.md

 ### 1/11
 1. Deviated from the plan tonight when I wondered about making a custom hardware monitoring dashboard inside the app.
 Spent way to much time learning about hardware statistic servers and their apis.
 Installed one and began configuring it.

+### 1/13
+1. Returned to my Pluralsight course "React Native: Getting Started" and completed a few more sections.